ASRI: An Aggregated Systemic Risk Index for Cryptocurrency Markets: Literature Review

 The FTX collapse of November 2022 has received detailed independent analysis. \citet{vidaltomas2023ftx} trace FTX's downfall to the prior Terra/Luna ecosystem collapse, which triggered a liquidity crisis that exposed FTX's reliance on leveraged positions in its native FTT token and opaque intercompany transfers with Alameda Research.
 Their on-chain analysis demonstrates how centralised exchange fragility---masked by token self-valuation and inadequate reserve transparency---can trigger cascading failures across the broader ecosystem.
-This independent corroboration of the FTX contagion pathway provides external validation for ASRI's event study results, where the FTX collapse produced the highest recorded index value (84.7) and the largest absolute increase from baseline of any validation event.
+This independent account of the FTX contagion pathway is qualitatively consistent with ASRI's event study for this one episode---in which the FTX collapse produced the highest recorded index value (84.7)\footnote{The released series' aggregate column differs slightly from a strict Equation~\ref{eq:asri} recomposition of its released sub-index columns, a consequence of the documented post-generation sub-index repair (mean gap $+0.84$ points, maximum $6.34$; the recomposed maximum is $81.06$ against the released $84.70$).
+All statistics reported in this paper use the released series, the dataset of record.} and the largest absolute increase from baseline of any validation event---though, as a single-event narrative correspondence, it does not constitute statistical out-of-sample validation.

-The March 2023 Silicon Valley Bank crisis demonstrated bidirectional contagion between traditional and decentralized finance. \citet{diop2024svb} document the USDC depeg following SVB's collapse---the first major case of TradFi stress propagating into DeFi through stablecoin reserve exposure. \citet{imf2026firesales} model fire sale scenarios under systemic stablecoin stress, while \citet{eichengreen2025stablecoin} develop a framework for quantifying devaluation risk across stablecoin designs. \citet{vidaltomas2025crypto} examine the evolving dynamic relationship between cryptocurrency and traditional financial markets, finding evidence of increasing integration over time---a trend that strengthens the case for monitoring DeFi-TradFi interconnection as a systemic risk channel.
-More broadly, \citet{aufiero2025mapping} provide a systematic mapping of microscopic and systemic risk transmission channels between TradFi and DeFi, formalizing the ``crosstagion'' pathways through which instability propagates across the conventional-decentralized boundary.
+The March 2023 Silicon Valley Bank crisis demonstrated bidirectional contagion between traditional and decentralised finance. \citet{diop2024svb} document the USDC depeg following SVB's collapse---the first major case of TradFi stress propagating into DeFi through stablecoin reserve exposure. \citet{imf2026firesales} model fire sale scenarios under systemic stablecoin stress, while \citet{eichengreen2025stablecoin} develop a framework for quantifying devaluation risk across stablecoin designs. \citet{vidaltomas2025crypto} examine the evolving dynamic relationship between cryptocurrency and traditional financial markets, finding evidence of increasing integration over time---a trend that strengthens the case for monitoring DeFi-TradFi interconnection as a systemic risk channel.
+More broadly, \citet{aufiero2025mapping} provide a systematic mapping of microscopic and systemic risk transmission channels between TradFi and DeFi, formalising the ``crosstagion'' pathways through which instability propagates across the conventional-decentralised boundary.